• portrait of nicole brunton

 Biography

-Dr. Brunton’s clinical career began as a registered kinesiologist working within a team of health professionals at an acute care hospital in a small community in Northwestern Ontario.
-Through delivering hands-on treatment and performing clinical research with local physician-scientists, Dr. Brunton gained an appreciation for the complexities and challenges of delivering culturally sensitive healthcare in rural and remote communities.
+Dr. Brunton’s clinical career began as a registered kinesiologist in an acute care hospital in Northwestern Ontario, where she worked alongside health professionals and conducted clinical research with local physician-scientists.
+This experience deepened her understanding of the complexities and challenges of delivering culturally sensitive healthcare in rural and remote communities.

-Upon returning to the University of British Columbia for graduate studies, Dr. Brunton conceptualized, designed, and led a novel exercise intervention to alleviate dyspnea in individuals with chronic obstructive pulmonary disease.
-Upon completion, she moved to the University of Manitoba to pursue PhD training in epidemiology with a focus on causal inference and chronic disease development across the life course.
+After completing graduate studies at the University of British Columbia, Dr. Brunton conceptualized and led a novel exercise intervention to alleviate dyspnea in individuals with chronic obstructive pulmonary disease.
+She later pursued PhD training in epidemiology at the University of Manitoba, focusing on causal inference and chronic disease development across the life course.

 Education

-Doctor of Philosophy in Applied Health Sciences, University of Manitoba (2024)
+• Doctor of Philosophy (PhD) in Applied Health Sciences, University of Manitoba, 2024

-Master of Science in Health and Exercise Science, University of British Columbia (2018)
+• Master of Science (MSc) in Health and Exercise Science, University of British Columbia, 2018

-Bachelor of Science in Human Kinetics, University of British Columbia (2013)
+• Bachelor of Science (BSc) in Human Kinetics, University of British Columbia, 2013

 Contact us